CUSTOMER SUCCESS STORY

 The Challenge

-There is a growing demand for high-temperature superconducting (HTS) wire, often called tape, for use in the power grid (in cables, transformers, and other components) and instrumentation (NMR-spectrometers and MRI systems).
-And, should fusion reactors become practical, they will almost certainly require very large amounts (thousands of km) of HTS tape to handle the very high current densities.
-Early HTS production methods were limited in volume and cost, and could only produce wire with a limited current density rating.
-Faraday Factory Japan set out to develop a high-volume, economical method for producing HTS for high-field applications.
+There is a growing demand for high-temperature superconducting (HTS) wire, often called tape, for use in magnetic fusion reactors (tokamaks and stellarators) the power grid (in cables, transformers, and other components) and instrumentation (accelerator magnets, NMR spectrometers and MRI systems).
+Fusion reactors, in particular, require very large amounts (thousands of km) of HTS tape to handle the very high current densities.
+Early HTS production methods were limited in volume and cost and could only produce wire with a limited current density rating.
+Faraday Factory Japan has developed a high-volume, economical method for producing HTS for high-field applications.

 The Solution